Introducing the diagnostic log

 By contrast, the message log is a summary statement of something that happened, and the event log is more of a status log.

 I've had people look at the diagnostic log and tell me it doesn't show any errors.
 My response to that is it often doesn't report a fault but is more useful for what it does say and what should be there but isn't.

 What we do with the diagnostic log

-Typically, RPM and some of the other programs we distribute create a diagnostic log each time they run.
+Typically, RPM and other programs we distribute create a diagnostic log each time they run.
 By default, we configure the log to produce enough information that our technical staff can verify basic functioning.